SWAT Kats: The Radical Squadron: Overview

 Using discarded military parts and weapons from the salvage yard, Jake and Chance built themselves a three-engine jet fighter called the Turbokat, which resembled several different jet fighters, most notably the Grumman F-14 and the Saab Draken, along with a handful of other vehicles such as the Cyclotron (a motorcycle built into the jet's seating, deployed from the bomb bay of the Turbokat like a missile), the TurboMole (a subterranean vehicle used to drill underground), the HoverKat (a militarized hovercraft), and the Thunder Truck (a militarized Jeep modified from their tow truck).
 All these vehicles were stored, along with a training area and other equipment, in a secret hangar below the yard.

 Razor and T-Bone now patrol Megakat City as the SWAT Kats, defending it against any kind of menace that threatens the city.
-Their enemies include Dark Kat, the undead sorcerer Pastmaster (Keene Curtis), the mutant evil genius Doctor Viper (Frank Welker), and the robotic gangsters the Metallikats, husband and wife Molly (April Winchell) and Mac Mange (Neil Ross).
-The SWAT Kats also face many villains-of-the-week, such as Madkat (Roddy McDowall) and Volcanus.
+Their enemies include Dark Kat, the undead sorcerer Pastmaster (voiced by Keene Curtis), the mutant evil genius Doctor Viper (voiced by Frank Welker), and the robotic gangsters the Metallikats, husband and wife Mac and Molly Mange (voiced by Neil Ross and April Winchell).
+The SWAT Kats also face many villains-of-the-week, such as Rex Shard (voiced by John Vernon), Madkat (voiced by Roddy McDowall), Dr. Harley Street (voiced by Robert Ridgely), and Volcanus (vocal effects provided by Frank Welker).

-The SWAT Kats keep their identities secret from everyone, including their closest ally Deputy Mayor Callie Briggs (Tress MacNeille), who assumes the responsibilities of both her post and of her boss, Mayor Manx (Jim Cummings), who mainly neglects his political duties in favor of pastimes like golf.
+The SWAT Kats keep their identities secret from everyone, including their closest ally Deputy Mayor Callie Briggs (voiced by Tress MacNeille), who assumes the responsibilities of both her post and of her boss, Mayor Manx (voiced by Jim Cummings), who mainly neglects his political duties in favor of pastimes like golf.
 Their methods do not endear them to Commander Feral, and the three of them often clash throughout the series.

-In the second season, Feral's niece Felina (Lori Alan), who holds a lieutenant rank in the Enforcers, becomes another ally of the SWAT Kats.
+In the second season, Feral's niece Felina (voiced by Lori Alan), who holds a lieutenant rank in the Enforcers, becomes another ally of the SWAT Kats.